openeuler-mirror/openAMDC/README.md

     % ./openamdc-server --port 9999 --replicaof 127.0.0.1 6379
     % ./openamdc-server /etc/openamdc/6379.conf --loglevel debug

-All the options in redis.conf are also supported as options using the command line, with exactly the same name.
+All the options in openamdc.conf are also supported as options using the command line, with exactly the same name.

 Running openAMDC with TLS: